 I’m a creature of habit, and it was about that time, that the dogs needed to go out for their morning bathroom walk.
 I had forgotten that the military had placed, ever so conveniently a port -a-potty right at the end of my driveway.

 Bonus…. it’s amazing how excited a girl can get about an outdoor bathroom, when one has to go, and your septic system may be compromised.. and you have been encouraged not to use , or flush the toilet.

 I grabbed a fresh roll of soft toilet paper, and stashed it into the front of my well worn grey sweatshirt pocket, stuffed my day old sock clad feet into my aqua blue rubber boots, and out the door I headed.

-My driveway was now completely covered with flood water, but the outdoor toilet stood poised as a hopeful destination for a body in soon to be desperate need.
+My driveway was now completely covered with flood water, but the outdoor toilet stood poised as a hopeful destination for a body that would soon to be desperate to utilize it.

 I struggled to get the red plastic door open to the bathroom, and once inside, closed it, and locked it.